fmguerreroc/finding-celebrity/README.md

 There are data preloaded but you can add new data using this console.

 - Solution description:
-Data storage layer is based on a relational database inside a schema, so i decided to implement the solution in two different ways: 1.
+Data storage layer is based on a relational database, so i decided to implement the solution in two different ways: 1.
 Executing the search using backend classes developed for this purpose 2.
 Executing the search using the database engine via custom JPQL query.

 - Invoking the solution:
 You can invoke the solution with the browser using these endpoints: